 But this change did not dampen his commitment to making disciples among the Cherokee Indians.
 As noted in the previous post, in the early 1830s, the State of Georgia had brutally persecuted Trott, along with dozens of other missionaries, because he refused to take an oath of loyalty to the state which denied all Indian land claims.
 Still, according to the Cherokee Census Roll of 1835, he was then still residing in Georgia.
 According to the census, he lived near Oothcaloga Creek where he owned a mill.
-The record further indicates that Trott, whose first wife died in 1830, had since remarried, and that the two children from the first marriage were living with him.
+The record further indicates that Trott, whose first wife died in 1830, had since remarried, and that the two children from the first marriage were also living with him.

 Tolbert Fanning, "James J. Trott: Messenger of the Church of Christ at Franklin College, Tenn., to the Cherokee Nation," Gospel Advocate 11 (March 25, 1869), 271-73.